haraka/Haraka/docs/plugins/relay.md

 to filter inbound messages is a great choice.
 You might also want to relay outbound messages via Haraka as well, so they can be DKIM signed on their way to the internet.
-For such a use case, you would set 'acl=true' (the default) in the [relay] section of `access.ini` and then add the external IP address of the corporate firewall to `config/relay_acl_allow`:
+For such a use case, you would set 'acl=true' (the default) in the [relay] section of `relay.ini` and then add the external IP address of the corporate firewall to `config/relay_acl_allow`:

     echo 'N.N.N.N/32' >> /path/to/haraka/config/relay_acl_allow